Pre-big bang scenario and the WZW model: Abstract

 \section{Abstract}

 Extensive studies of pre-big bang scenarios for Bianchi-I type universe have been made, at various approximation levels.
 Knowing the solution of the equations for the post-big bang universe, the symmetries of the equations (``time reversal and scale dual transformations'') allow the study of pre-big bang solutions.
-However, the proposed solutions are unable to explain the actually observed acceleration of the expansion of the universe.
+However, they exhibit singularitites in both the curvature and the dilaton kinetic energy.

 Calculating the $\beta$ equations for the Non-Linear Sigma model, at the first loop approximation and imposing conformal invariance at this level, lead to equations of motion that simply state that the curvature must be nil , which in turn allows the utilization of groups to solve the $\beta$ equations.
 This is what is done in the Weiss-Zumino-Witten (WZW) model.